What is solar hot water?

 An entire solar hot water kit, comprising panels, twin-coil cylinder, pump & control set, expansion vessel, air release set, filling bottle, anti-freeze, high-temperature pipe insulation and manual.

-Most scientists agree that the increase in the amount of greenhouse gases in the atmosphere is raising the earth’s temperature, and that it could rise between 1-4°C in the next 100 years (there is only a 5°C difference between now and the last ice age); this would mean lower overall global rainfall, global biomass reduction and extinction of many species, and for humans it would mean desertification, famine, forest fires, increase in tropical diseases, and flooding due to the melting of polar ice.
+The increase in greenhouse gases in the atmosphere is raising the earth’s temperature, which will accelerate biodiversity loss, and for humans will mean desertification, famine, forest fires, increase in tropical diseases, and flooding due to the melting of polar ice.

 What can I do?